- Purpose

 $$\textrm{s.e}(\hat{\theta}_k)=\sqrt{\tilde{C}_{kk}(\hat{\theta})}$$

 Note that in Monolix, the Fisher Information Matrix and variance-covariance matrix are calculated on the transformed normally distributed parameters.
-The variance-covariance matrix \( \tilde{C} \) for the untransformed parameters can be obtained using the jacobian \(J\):
+MonolixSuite version 2024R1 incorporates a change in the calculation of the variance covariance matrix \( \tilde{C} \).
+In version 2023 and before, \( \tilde{C} \) was obtained for untransformed parameters using the Jacobian matrix \(J\).
+The Jacobian matrix is a first-order approximation.

 $$\tilde{C}=J^TC J$$